ros-navigation/docs.nav2.org/docs/tutorials/plugin_tutorials/docs/writing_new_bt_plugin.md

 Now you can use a behavior tree with your custom BT node.
 For example, the `navigate_w_replanning_and_recovery.xml` file is shown below.

-Select this BT XML file in your specific navigation request in `NavigateToPose` or as the default behavior tree in the BT Navigator’s configuration yaml file.
+Select this BT XML file in your specific navigation request in `NavigateToPose` or as the default behavior tree in the BT Navigator's configuration yaml file.

 ```xml
 <root main_tree_to_execute="MainTree">